pmean/build-website/text/19/citation-of-prior-research.md

 ---
-title: "Recommendation: A Systematic Examination of the Citation of Prior Research"
+title: "A Systematic Examination of the Citation of Prior Research"
 author: "Steve Simon"
 source: "http://blog.pmean.com/citation-of-prior-research/"
 date: "2019-02-01"